 Ok, ok.
 Let’s finally talk about this delish recipe I prepared.

-AND it is so easy to cook.
-It takes maybe 30-40 minutes from start to finish, and everyone in your family would just LOVE it.
+It is so easy to cook.
+It takes only 30-40 minutes from start to finish, and everyone in your family would just LOVE it.
 This is a bright and healthy meal, It’s super cozy and perfect for this winter time.

-But sometimes I am really busy, and I have to think practically as well.
-So I do make some extra dinner, which we can also have for lunch.
+Or, you can simply have it as it is.
+Sometimes when I am really busy, I do make some extra dinner, which we can also have for lunch.
 Really, nothing is better than an easy dinner that doubles as the next days lunch too.
-AND You would not believe some of the leftover dishes, they really taste even much better than the fresh version.
+And you would not believe some of the leftover dishes, they really taste even much better than the fresh version.
 YES, YES and YES!
 I am sober, and I seriously mean it. 🙂

 Aren’t you hungry now?